yamigr/pusudb/README.md

 ```

 ## Client http or websocket
 It's possible to query the pusudb with a http-request or websockets.
 The response is a json-object.

+With websockets it's possible to subscribe the keys in the storage.
+When the values changes by another update or put, the socket will receive the actual data.

 ### HTTP
 * url : http://localhost/'db'/'meta'